create3000/x_ite/docs/_posts/components/VolumeRendering/ProjectionVolumeStyle.md

 Metadata are not part of the X3D world and not interpreted by the X3D browser, but they can be accessed via the ECMAScript interface.

+### SFString [in, out] **type** "MAX" <small>["MAX","MIN","AVERAGE"]</small>

+If type=MAX then Maximum Intensity Projection (MIP) or Least MIP (LMIP) algorithm is used to generate output color.
+If type=MIN then Minimum Intensity Projection algorithm is used.
+If type=AVERAGE then all voxels along ray are averaged.

+#### Hint

+- type=AVERAGE matches a simple approximation of an X-ray.

+#### Warning

+- Do not wrap extra quotation marks around these SFString enumeration values, since "quotation" "marks" are only used for MFString values.

 ### SFFloat [in, out] **intensityThreshold** 0 <small>[0,1]</small>

 Threshold value used when type=MIN (LMIP) or type=MAX (MIP).